 There are so many antennas out there, and so many claiming to be the best.
 It is hard to know what to pick!
 And you like your handheld radio, but you want some more range.
 This article is for you.

-If you plan on working satellites, weak signal digital or SSB, consider something with more gain.
+If you plan on working satellites, weak-signal digital, or SSB, consider something with more gain.
 You can find more info on those in the satellite antenna article here:

 What Bands?

 I have a Yaesu FT-8900R.
 It is a quad-band (10M, 6M, 2M, 70CM) radio with a Diamond V2000A triband antenna.
 It is a fine setup, and I have no issues with it.
 I had plans to use the 10M and 6M FM repeaters in the area.
 When I got my tri-band antenna mounted, I discovered these repeaters were either linked to other repeaters or had no one listening to them.
 10 and 6 FM is not common.
+I would have saved some money if I had bought a dual band 2M/70cm radio.

 What about the 33CM and 23CM bands?